Vinpd/HR-Data-Analysis-with-Microsoft-Excel/README.md

 ___
 <h3>Visualizations</h3>

-Total Employees by Gender
+1.Total Employees by Gender:
       A donut chart displays the percentage of male and female employees in the organization.

-Education-wise Attrition
+2.Education-wise Attrition:
    Shows the number of employees who left the organization categorized by their education level.

-Attrition by Job Role
+3.Attrition by Job Role:
    Highlights the top 5 roles with the highest attrition, allowing for targeted retention strategies.

-Department-wise Attrition
+4.Department-wise Attrition:
    A pie chart showing attrition percentage by department, with insights on departments with the highest turnover rates.

-Attrition by Age Group
+5.Attrition by Age Group:
    A bar chart categorizing attrition by different age groups to identify which age demographics are most likely to leave.

-Attrition by Marital Status
+6.Attrition by Marital Status:
    Displays attrition counts by marital status, providing insights into personal factors that may influence attrition.
 ___
 <h3>Filters</h3>

-The dashboard also includes slicers for Education Field and Department, allowing users to further analyze attrition based on specific criteria.
+The dashboard also includes slicers for Education Field, Gender and Department, allowing users to further analyze attrition based on specific criteria.
 Technologies Used

 <b>Execl</b>:  For data visualization and dashboard creation
 <b>Data Processing:</b>  Data cleaned and processed in Excel